bxparks/rpn83p/USER_GUIDE.md

 lift the stack.

-The parenthesis `(` and `)` buttons are not used in an RPN entry system, so they have been repurposed for stack manipulation.
+The parenthesis `(` and `)` buttons are not used in an RPN entry system, so they have been repurposed for stack manipulation:

-The `(` key rotates the stack down, exactly as the same as the `R(downarrow)` or just a single `(downarrow)` on the HP calculators.
-The `2ND` `{` key (above the `(` key) performs the opposite stack rotation, rotating the stack up.
+- `(` key rotates the stack *down*, exactly as the same as the `R(downarrow)` or just a single `(downarrow)` on the HP calculators.
+- `2ND` `{` key (above the `(` key) rotates the stack *up*.
 This functionality is not used as often, so it is bound to a key stroke with the `2ND` key.

-The `)` key performs an exchange of the `X` and `Y` registers.
+- `)` key performs an exchange of the `X` and `Y` registers.
 That functionality is usually marked as `X<>Y` on HP calculators.

 This mapping of the `(` and `)` to these stack functions is identical to the mapping used by the [HP-30b](https://en.wikipedia.org/wiki/HP_30b) when it is in RPN mode.
 (The HP-30b supports both algebraic and RPN entry modes.)

-The `2ND` `ANS` functionality of the TI-OS algebraic mode is unnecessary in the RPN used by RPN83P, because the `X` register is always the most recent result that would have been stored in `2ND` `ANS`.
-Therefore, the `2ND` `ANS` is repurposed to be the `LastX` functionality of HP calculators.
+The `2ND` `ANS` functionality of the TI-OS algebraic mode is unnecessary in the RPN system because the `X` register is always the most recent result that would have been stored in `2ND` `ANS`.
+Therefore, the `2ND` `ANS` has been repurposed to be the `LastX` functionality of HP calculators.
 The `LastX` is the value of the `X` register just before the most recent operation.
 It can be used to bring back a number that was accidentally consumed, or it can be used as part of a longer sequence of calculations.

 <a name="MenuHierarchy"></a>
 ### Menu Hierarchy and Navigation

-The menu system of the RPN83P was borrowed directly from the HP-42S calculator.
+The menu system of the RPN83P was directly inspired by the HP-42S calculator.
 There are over 100 functions supported by the RPN83P menu system, so it is convenient to arrange them into a nested folder structure.
 There are 5 buttons directly under the LCD screen so it makes sense to present the menu items as